Your rights if your partner owns the home

 take out a loan against the property

-Cohabiting means you live together but you're not married or in a civil partnership.
+Cohabiting means you're in a relationship and living together, but you're not married or in a civil partnership.

 Becoming a joint owner of the home